About

 Persistence is worth a whole lot of smarts.

-The critical thinking, communication, and language skills that you get in the liberal arts curriculum, combined with the objective engineering and scientific analysis skills that you get in the engineering curriculum is a potent and valuable combination of tools that sets the Carroll grad apart from most other engineers.
 Many engineers have great ideas, but not all have the ability to creatively communicate those ideas or to inspire others in their own creativity.
-These problem-solving and communication skills are valuable in whatever career path you ultimately pursue.
+These critical thinking and communication skills are valuable in whatever career path you ultimately pursue.